Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/README.md

 -  Pointer to Code :-

-    -  [IBMIdentityAuth.cls]()- This apex class is used to get the IAM authentication token for our IBM cloud account.
+    -  [IBMIdentityAuth.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/IBMIdentityAuth.cls)- This apex class is used to get the IAM authentication token for our IBM cloud account.
-    -  [WatsonMLPrediction_Crop_Recommendation.cls]()-This apex class is used to make the callout for the Crop Recommendation prediction using the data sent from LWC and                   authentication token from [IBMIdentityAuth.cls]() as a authorization key.
+    -  [WatsonMLPrediction_Crop_Recommendation.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/WatsonMLPrediction_Crop_Recommendation.cls)-This apex class is used to make the callout for the Crop Recommendation prediction using the data sent from LWC and authentication token from [IBMIdentityAuth.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/IBMIdentityAuth.cls) as a authorization key.
-    -  [WatsonMLPrediction_Crop_Yield.cls]()- This apex class is used to make the callout for the Crop Yield prediction using the data sent from LWC and authentication token from         [IBMIdentityAuth.cls]() as a authorization key.
+    -  [WatsonMLPrediction_Crop_Yield.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/WatsonMLPrediction_Crop_Yield.cls)- This apex class is used to make the callout for the Crop Yield prediction using the data sent from LWC and authentication token from [IBMIdentityAuth.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/IBMIdentityAuth.cls) as a authorization key.
-    -  [WatsonMLPrediction_Fertilizer_Recomm.cls]()-This apex class is used to make the callout for the Fertilizer prediction using the data sent from LWC and authentication token         from [IBMIdentityAuth.cls]() as a authorization key.
+    -  [WatsonMLPrediction_Fertilizer_Recomm.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/WatsonMLPrediction_Fertilizer_Recomm.cls)-This apex class is used to make the callout for the Fertilizer prediction using the data sent from LWC and authentication tokenfrom [IBMIdentityAuth.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/IBMIdentityAuth.cls) as a authorization key.
-    -  [WatsonMLPrediction_Rain.cls]()-This apex class is used to make the callout for the rain prediction using the data sent from OpenWeatherAPI.
+    -  [WatsonMLPrediction_Rain.cls](https://github.com/Ayanghosh-agno/Round-4-Call-for-Code-2023_FARMISTAR/blob/main/Farmistar%20Salesforce%20Code/force-app/main/default/classes/WatsonMLPrediction_Rain.cls)-This apex class is used to make the callout for the rain prediction using the data sent from OpenWeatherAPI.
     -  [Commu_croprecommendation]()- LWC to capture the input of land details to display and predict Best Crop.
     -  [Commu_fertilizerprediction]()-LWC to capture input of land details to display and predict Best Fertilizer.
     -  [Commu_rainpredic]()-LWC to display the rain prediction based out of OpenWeatherAPI data.